The purpose of marinating the meat

 Common ingredients used in Chinese marinade

-Oil – Oil helps preserve the tenderness of food items especially for meat.
-Typically, oil with a neutral flavor and high smoking points such as peanut oil, palm oil, and corn oil are used for Asian cooking.
-Oil also helps to bind other ingredients in the marinade to the meat and enable it to be absorbed easily into the food pieces.
-Oil can be omitted if the meat is marinated for a longer period, or contains plenty of oil, such as lamb.
+Oil – Oil helps preserve the tenderness of food items, especially meat.
+Oil with a neutral flavor and high smoking points, such as peanut oil, palm oil, and corn oil, are used for Asian cooking.
+Oil also helps bind other marinade ingredients to the meat and enables it to be absorbed easily into the food pieces.
+Oil can be omitted if the meat is marinated for longer or contains plenty of oil, such as lamb.

-Salt – Salt function as flavor and texture enhancer.
+Salt – Salt functions as a flavor and texture enhancer.
 It acts as a tenderizer by breaking down the tough protein of the meat.

 Sugar – Just like salt, sugar act as a flavor enhancer.
-Sugar also speed up the browning process of the meat during stir-frying.
+Sugar also speeds up the browning process of the meat during stir-frying.

 Soy sauce – Soy sauce contains salt.
 Therefore, you need to reduce the amount of salt in the marinade.
-Soy sauce also has high umami and add savory flavor to the food.
+Soy sauce also has high umami and adds a savory flavor to the food.

 - Light soy sauce is essentially for its savory flavor.
-Premium grade light soy sauce is more suitable as a dipping sauce, or use it as the main ingredients for stir-frying.
+Premium-grade light soy sauce is more suitable as a dipping sauce, or you can use it as the main ingredient for stir-frying.
 You may want to take a look at this fried rice recipe

 - Dark soy sauce is less salty and with a caramelized flavor.
 The quantity required usually is less than light soy sauce.
 It is mainly used to provide a caramelized color to the stir-fry and render its unique taste to the meat.

 Oyster sauce is one of the most commonly used seasoning items in Chinese cooking.
 It has a universal flavor virtually compatible with any herbs and spices, as well as different types of meat.
-You can substitute oyster sauce with mushroom extract (which is sold as a vegetarian oyster sauce).
+You can substitute oyster sauce with mushroom extract (sold as a vegetarian oyster sauce).
 The flavor is somewhat milder.

-Flour – Flour is used for marinating especially for deep frying or stir-frying.
+Flour is used for marinating, especially deep frying or stir-frying.
 The small amount of flour protects the meat from burning too fast during frying.
 It also helps to bind other seasoning ingredients together and adhere to the meat.

 Cornstarch renders crispiness to the meat for deep frying.
-It can be added partly during the marination and the remainder coat the meat if it is for deep-frying.
+It can be added partly during the marination, and the remainder coats the meat for deep-frying.
 Other alternatives are potato starch and wheat starch.

-Herbs, seasoning, and spices – Items such as pepper, garlic, ginger juice, are commonly used to marinate in Asian cooking.
-Minced the garlic finely before adding to the meat, and use ginger juice to marinate the meat.
+Herbs, seasoning, and spices – Items such as pepper, garlic, and ginger juice, are commonly used to marinate in Asian cooking.
+Minced the garlic finely before adding it to the meat, and use ginger juice to marinate it.

 Wine – The most commonly used wine for marinating is Shaoxing wine (绍兴酒).
-It adds an unmistakable Asian flavor to any meat dishes.
+It adds an unmistakable Asian flavor to any meat dish.
 Alternatively, you can use sherry as a substitute.